dnck/2018_ghpages/_posts/2017-05-28-launch-blog.md

 * What are archs?
 How are they built?
 What are their parts?
 * Definition of polynomials with plotting examples
 * Argument for open access publishing
-* Can we derive any important insights from article level metrics?
+* ~~Can we derive any important insights from article level metrics?
 What would a plot look like in plot.ly javascript?
-What can we do with the impactstory JSON data?
+What can we do with the impactstory JSON data?~~ I mean, I kinda finished this, but I didn't really share the code yet.
+But, if you wanna parse the impactstory JSON, get at me.
+I can share some JS scripts I wrote.
 * How did I configure my server for git?
 Why did I do it?
 * What is a Markov process?
 Why should you care?
 * What is the difference between serial and parallel processing in cognitive science?
 * What happened to my EEG project with the BSMB post-docs?
 Where is the code?
 Is it just junk code?
 * What is the result of my online behavioral experiment?
 What was the purpose of the experiment?
 * Where is my python tweet loop code?
 Is it just junk?
-* Where is my cv?
-Where will I be after the master's program?
+* ~~Where is my cv?
+Where will I be after the master's program?~~ I dunno where I'll be after the MSc, but I got something like a C.V. online now.
 * Where is my public PGP key in case you want to send me an encrypted message?
 * What is the script for pixelating my picture?
 Why do it?